tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 		v2f o;

 		o.pos = mul(UNITY_MATRIX_MVP, v.vertex);
-		o.orientation = mul ((float3x3)_Object2World, float3(0,1,0));
+		//this will interpolate in the fragment to the up vector in world space for the geometry you are drawing: o.orientation = mul ((float3x3)_Object2World, float3(0,1,0));
+		//this will interpolate in the fragment to the world position of the current geometry you're drawing: o.position_ws = mul(_ObjectToWorld, v.vertex);

 		//o.uv = v.texcoord;
 		//Say you want a screenspace ray instead of a TEXCOORD: